airaghidavide/tableau-dataviz/README.md

 # Data visualizations with Tableau
-“Information graphics should be aesthetically pleasing but many designers think about aesthetics before they think about structure, about the information itself, about the story the graphic should tell.” – Alberto Cairo
+>Information graphics should be aesthetically pleasing but many designers think about aesthetics before they think about structure,
+>about the information itself, about the story the graphic should tell.
+>
+>Alberto Cairo

 Here a series of data visualizations made with Tableau about heterogeneous topics that interested me or simply inspired me.
 Visit my Tableau Public profile